-IMAT EXPLANATION makes more sense than any other of the vio-lent attack on La Moneda, the presi-dential palace, the arrest and impris-onment of thousands, the deaths of an unknown number of Chileans, the disappearances, the curfew and the rigor of the rule imposed on 10 mil-lion Chileans by the armed forces.
-It may even be a partial explana-THAT EXPLANATION makes the United States on the expulsion of Michael V. Townley in the Letelier plot and has his own inquiry going against the Chilean officers involved.
+THAT EXPLANATION makes more sense than any other of the violent attack on La Moneda, the presi-THAT EXPLANATION dential palace, the arrest and impris-onment of thousands, the deaths of an unknown number of Chileans, the disappearances, the curfew and the rigor of the rule imposed on 10 million Chileans by the armed forces.

-It may even be a partial explana-tion of how Chilean officers could have been involved in the bomb-mur-der of the former foreign minister, Letelier, in Washington and perhaps other murders committed by DINA, the secret police organization.
+It may even be a partial explanation of how Chilean officers could have been involved in the bomb-murder of the former foreign minister, Letelier, in Washington and perhaps other murders committed by DINA, the secret police organization.